Dev: Learning the Page Editor

 • Each item starts with an icon that you can select.

-• You can set the icon style for the entire List or specific List Items.
+• You can set the icon style for the entire list or specific list items.

-• This list has two indented List Items.
+• This list has two indented list items.

-• You can apply styles to characters contained within each List Item.
+• You can apply styles to characters contained within each list item.

 Note: Creating the original copy of these lists that appears higher in this page took several minutes.
 But recreating the two-column display was very quick.
 Below are the steps I took to add the row layout immediately above by copying the row layout with 3 sections that appears higher up this page.